 The deadly click-surr-effect

 Sales professionals are familiar with this.
 You call and the called party puts the record down: "No, thank you, we are already taken care of".
-Click Surr Effect is what Tim Taxis calls it.
-They press play (click) and the other unwinds his record (Surr).
+Click-Surr-Effect is what Tim Taxis calls it.
+You press play (click) and the other unwinds his record (Surr).
 This happens when you use the wrong method.

 And that's why Tim Taxis shows in his book what sellers can do to prevent this effect.
 For example, through consistent change of perspective.
 By practicing an opening greeting.
 Or by using positive speech patterns.